sigau/easy_irods_commands/README.md

 ```

 ### IRM : REMOVE DATA FROM IRODS
-When you no longer need a data on irods or you need to make some place you can remove them by using *irm*.
+When you no longer need a data on irods, or you need to make some place, you can remove them by using *irm*.
 This command take as argument the type of the irods data you want to remove and then with the autocompletion you can choose which data you want to remove.
 You can use "*" to remove several irods objects.

 ```
 ### REMOVE ALL THE ".r" file from the "MY_project" irods folder